astrolabsoftware/fink/docs/broker/classification.md

 Following the analysis of alerts, we can identify three primary sources of information:

-1. The original alert parameters received by Fink, such as magnitude, position, emission time, and so on.
+1. The original alert parameters received from surveys (ZTF/LSST), such as magnitude, position, emission time, and so on.
-2. Supplementary data obtained from cross-referencing with external databases or catalogs, including SIMBAD, TNS, Gaia, VSX, 4LAC, PanSTARRS, and others.
+2. Supplementary data obtained from cross-referencing in Fink with external databases or catalogs, including SIMBAD, TNS, Gaia, VSX, 4LAC, PanSTARRS, and others.
-3. Additional information derived from user-defined processing, which may include statistical features, tags, machine learning scores, and more.
+3. Additional information derived from user-defined processing in Fink, which may include statistical features, tags, machine learning scores, and more.

 The challenge now lies in integrating these fields to derive meaningful scientific insights.
 There is no definitive ground truth in this context, and the possibilities for combinations are limitless, varying based on the specific target.

 !!! tip "Alert vs object classification"